 Melrose is a very small city located in the state of Minnesota.
-With a population of 3,616 people and two constituent neighborhoods, Melrose is the 184th largest community in Minnesota.
+With a population of 3,609 people and just one neighborhood, Melrose is the 205th largest community in Minnesota.

-When you are in Melrose, you'll notice that it is more blue-collar than most other communities in America.
-40.47% of Melrose’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Melrose is a city of sales and office workers, service providers, and managers.
-There are especially a lot of people living in Melrose who work in management occupations (9.14%), office and administrative support (8.50%), and sales jobs (8.30%).
+Melrose is a blue-collar town, with 42.17% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Melrose is a city of sales and office workers, transportation and shipping workers, and managers.
+There are especially a lot of people living in Melrose who work in management occupations (13.63%), sales jobs (11.54%), and office and administrative support (8.19%).

-The per capita income in Melrose in 2010 was $19,155, which is low income relative to Minnesota, and lower middle income relative to the rest of the US.
-This equates to an annual income of $76,620 for a family of four.
+The per capita income in Melrose in 2018 was $29,463, which is lower middle income relative to Minnesota, and middle income relative to the rest of the US.
+This equates to an annual income of $117,852 for a family of four.
 However, Melrose contains both very wealthy and poor people as well.

 The most common language spoken in Melrose is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Polish.